 POTENTIAL IMPACTS MITIGATION MEASURES CONCLUSION south and west.
 Even though the land designated for future growth outside the City limits will be minimized to protect the valuable agricultural resources, a significant impact associated with loss of agricultural resources has been identified.
 5.13 Public Services and Utilities Water Quality and Supply The availability of good quality groundwater may be negatively impacted by the ongoing problems related to seawater intrusion and nitrate contamination.
 If too much of the groundwater basin becomes contaminated, reducing available supplies, the demand for potable water generated by development allowed under the General Plan may exceed available supply.
-This would be HW4.
+This would be considered a significant impact.
+HW4.
 The City will implement Implementation Program COS-3 on an ongoing basis.
-Implementation Program COS-3 requires the City, consistent with County of Monterey Draft General Plan Policy ER-6.3, if adopted, to cooperate with Monterey County, the Regional Water Quality Control Board Central Coast (Region 3) and the Monterey County Water Resources Agency (MCWRA), providing technical assistance when necessary to help identify, protect, and preserve critical aquifer recharge areas so that their function is maintained and ground water quality is not further degraded.
-The City will implement Implementation Program LU-14 on an ongoing basis and in response to development proposals.
-Implementation Program LU-14 requires the City to review development proposals and require necessary studies and water conservation and mitigation measures to ensure adequate water and sewer service.
-Implementation of Mitigation Measures HW4 and HW9 through HW13 will reduce the potential groundwater supply impact to a degree; however, the potential impacts associated with the increased pumping of groundwater will remain significant and unavoidable. considered a significant impact.
-HW10.
+Implementation Program COS-3 requires the City, consistent with County of Monterey Draft General Plan Policy ER-6.3, if adopted, to cooperate with Monter County, the Regional Water Quality Control Board Central Coast (Region 3) and Monterey County Water Resources Agency (MCWRA), providing technical assistance when necessary to help identify, protect, and preserve critical aquifer recharge areas so that their function is maintained and ground water quality is not further degraded.
+HW9.
+The City will implement Implementation Program LU-14 on an ongoing basis and response to development proposals.
+Implementation Program LU-14 requires the City to review development proposals and require necessary studies and water conservation and mitigation measures to ensure adequate water and sewer service HW10.
 The City will implement Implementation Program COS-2 on an ongoing basis.
-Implementation Program COS-2 requires the City to continue to cooperate with the Monterey County Water Resources Agency (MCWRA), the Army Corps of Engineers (ACOE), State Water Resources Control Board (SWRCB), and the Regional Water Quality Control Board (RWQCB) to find a solution to halt seawater intrusion toward Salinas.
+Implementation Program COS-2 requires the City to continue to cooperate with t Monterey County Water Resources Agency (MCWRA), the Army Corps of Engineers (ACOE), State Water Resources Control Board (SWRCB), and the Regional Water Quality Control Board (RWQCB) to find a solution to halt seawa intrusion toward Salinas. the groundwater supply impact to a degree; however, the potential impacts associated with the increased pumping of groundwater will remain significant and unavoidable.
 HW11.
 The City will implement Implementation Program COS-5 on an ongoing basis.
-Implementation Program COS-5 requires the City to cooperate with the County of Monterey Water Resources Agency and water service providers, providing technical assistance when necessary, to continue to monitor urban and agricultural well usage rates and quality of the groundwater.
+Implementation Program COS-5 requires the City to cooperate with the County of Monterey Water Resources Agency and water service providers, providing technic assistance when necessary, to continue to monitor urban and agricultural well usa rates and quality of the groundwater. cal